MarelGuy/Jay/Updates/MAY.md

 Ok so, I may (pun not intended) have Covid-19, but I'm not sure.
 I'm not feeling well, so for now I'm not going to work on the project.
 When I'll feel better I'll start working on it again.
-It's kind of unfortunate tho, when i started working on the project again, i felt motivated after a long time.
+It's kind of unfortunate tho, when I started working on the project again, I felt motivated after a long time.
 Wish me luck for both my health and my project.
 See ya.